gsumithub/CV-Analyzer/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Contributions are not accepted.
+This is a private project.

 ## License

-This project is licensed under the MIT License.
+This project is proprietary.
+All rights reserved.
+No use, distribution, or modification is permitted without explicit permission from the author.

 ---